franciscop/server/docs/documentation/options/README.md

 ### Engine

 The view engine that you want to use to render your templates.
-[Read more about pug](https://pugjs.org/).
+[See all the available engines](https://github.com/expressjs/express/wiki#template-engines) or [read more about pug](https://pugjs.org/).

 Even if you are using a custom render engine, you might not need to set this if you are using the extension for the render() method: